mon-gmx/mon-gmx/README.md

 ### Missing America

 America is a difficult place.
 It is a country that is build to test you, the place where you can be the best version of yourself and the place where you can meet your worst fate.
 Yet I think America is unique and I miss a lot from it.
 I don't miss its savage health system or its weirdness regarding races and mindsets.
 I miss what freedom means there, I miss its people and I miss what its people made of it.
 I don't feel sorry or regretful about leaving America, after all, my home is not there.
 I think America is a great example of what a country can be except it is hard to understand it unless you've been there for longer than a vacation.
 The love of the land, the make it work no matter what, the do it right and do it best mindsets are what I miss the hardest.
 I wish my country had some vague resemblance to those ideas, but hey, not everywhere is the same.

+### Back from a break

+So I'm back from a break.
+I'd like to say rested, but lately rest has different meanings to me.
+I'm in a long break so you don't take breaks from breaks.
+It was more of a disconnect from my new city, trying to get a new place (didn't work, no good offers), so at least my patience drain was somehow fixed while gone.
+Now, I'm up for searching to stop my break and do more stuff.
+Yes, I've been doing things here and there, but looking forward to have a more solid plan before the year ends.
+In the meantime, I do some code golfind and tiny projects because why not?